-Insert, monitor, maintain, and discontinue peripheral IV and saline lock

-Administer and discontinue continuous and intermittent IV fluids and medications

-Calculate and regulate IV flow rate

-Use of intravenous infusion pump

-Central line assessment and dressing change
+Insert, monitor, maintain, and discontinue peripheral IV and saline lock Administer and discontinue continuous and intermittent IV fluids and medications Calculate and regulate IV flow rate Use of intravenous infusion pump Central line assessment and dressing change

-REQUIRED DOCUMENTATION FOR CLINICAL-AGENCY PLACEMENT
+REQUIRED DOCUMENTATION FOR CLINICAL AGENCY PLACEMENT

 Students are responsible for all costs associated with clinical agency requirements.
 All students must submit to mycb.castlebranch.com evidence of compliance with immunization requirements, drugs and other screenings, cardiopulmonary resuscitation (CPR) training, and background checks.
 All records must be current and cannot expire anytime during the semester in which the student is enrolled in a clinical nursing course.
+Students should allow Castlebranch 5 business days to verify what students have uploaded.
 It is the student's responsibility to provide updates to MyCastleBranch.
-If required documentation has not been submitted, the student will not be permitted to participate in clinical experiences.
-Any student entering an off-campus clinical setting must comply with the requirements of the facility.